Archive | March, 2010

 This was my second beer of the night for our make your own sushi night and it brought back a lot of great memories from the three years that we spent in Japan.

-I had quite a few of these back in Japan so I wanted to post some pictures for my personal online beer collection.
+I had quite a few of these back in Japan so I wanted to post a picture for my personal online beer collection.

 So, here goes…